 1000 Rosa L. Parks Blvd., Nashville, TN 37208

-To make the most out of your time in Nashville and to learn more about the unique history of Music City, then you should definitely add a visit to the Tennessee State Museum to your list of fun things to do in Nashville.
+To make the most out of your time in Nashville and to learn more about the unique history of Music City, then you should add a visit to the Tennessee State Museum to your list of fun things to do in Nashville.

 The Tennessee State Museum showcases permanent exhibits that date back to Tennessee’s early history.